Semiparametric Estimation of Treatment Effects in Observational Studies with Heterogeneous Partial Interference: Main Asymptotic Results

-\begin{remark}[Condition \eqref{eqn:indep-error}] \normalfont In Theorem \ref{thm:normality}, condition \eqref{eqn:indep-error} in Theorem \ref{thm:normality} states that outcomes of any two units in a cluster are independent \emph{conditional} on $\c(Z)$ and $\c(X)$.
+\begin{remark}[Conditional Independence] \normalfont In Theorem \ref{thm:normality}, the condition in \eqref{eqn:indep-error} states that outcomes of any two units in a cluster are independent \emph{conditional} on $\c(Z)$ and $\c(X)$.
 This condition is similar to the assumption of independent error terms in linear models.
 Essentially, it requires that the available covariates capture enough information about units so that no unobserved variables can cause correlations in outcomes between different units.
-In some applications, we may be concerned that there are unobserved variables that invalidate \eqref{eqn:indep-error}.
-In this case, Theorem \ref{thm:normality} can still hold, but with a more complicated form of $V_{j,\gvec,\mathrm{cov}}$ containing the covariance between the residual $\s(Y) - \mu_{i,(z,\gvec)}(\*X_c)$ of two units.
+In some applications, we may be concerned that there are unobserved variables that invalidate Equation \eqref{eqn:indep-error}.
+In this case, Theorem \ref{thm:normality} can still hold, but with a more complicated form of $V_{j,\gvec,\mathrm{cov}}$ containing the covariance between the residuals $\s(Y) - \mu_{i,(z,\gvec)}(\*X_c)$ of two units.
 The propensity scores will then play a role in $V_{j,\gvec,\mathrm{cov}}$. \end{remark}

+\begin{remark}[Heterogeneous Interference] \normalfont A main motivation of our work is the heterogeneity of interference, which is captured by the conditional exchangeability framework.
+In practice, an important consideration is how to specify the exchangeable subsets.
+Not surprisingly, a trade-off arises.
+A more granular partition of each cluster can capture more complicated heterogeneities and reduce bias, but could result in less efficient estimators:

+We formalize this trade-off in Section \ref{subsection:efficiency-loss} and illustrate with a numerical example in Table \ref{tab:tradeoff}.
+Our characterization of the asymptotic variance of proposed estimators paves the way for data-driven selection of the appropriate interference structure by leveraging statistical tests on the heterogeneity of interference.
+We discuss these ideas in detail in Appendix \ref{sec:testing}.
+As statistical tests require the use of feasible and valid variance estimators, we also propose a matching-based variance estimator in Appendix \ref{sec:variance-estimators} that is consistent and performs well in simulation studies.
+Together, these results allow practitioners to assess the impacts of heterogeneous interference in a wide array of applications, from identifying effective targets of candidate policies to constructing interference-robust treatment effect estimators. \end{remark}

+So far, we have assumed that all clusters have the same size $n$.
+However, in many applications, such as those with family or classroom as a cluster, clusters may have different sizes.
+In Appendix \ref{sec:varying-cluster-size}, we extend our framework and results to the setting with varying cluster sizes under a mixture model.